ShanderYO/parkpass_backend/README.md

 {
     "exception": "ValidationException",
     "code": 402,
-    "message": "Parking with such id not found"
+    "message": "Parking with such id for vendor [val] not found" }
-}
 ```